Kene-M/Airline-Reward-System/README.md

 # Airline-Reward-System
-Used classes and several object oriented techniques like inheritance, polymorphism, composition, etc. to simulate a tier based rewards program for an airline.
+Uses classes and several object oriented techniques like inheritance, polymorphism, composition, etc. to simulate a tier based rewards program for an airline.

+Utilizes hashmaps to retrieve, store, and disseminate passenger information in addition to analyzing which passengers are upgraded to higher tiers.